joelkoz/signalk-hour-meter/README.md

 # SignalK-Hour-Meter
-SignalK Hour Meter is a plugin and corresponding Webapp for the [SignalK Node Server](https://github.com/SignalK/signalk-server-node) that monitors the run time of devices on your boat by watching for related SignalK data that indicate the device is currently on.
+SignalK Hour Meter is a plugin and corresponding Webapp for the [SignalK Node Server](https://github.com/SignalK/signalk-server-node) that monitors the run time of devices on your boat by watching for related SignalK data that indicates the device is currently on.
 For example, one of the most common uses is an engine hour meter: this plugin can track and generate `propulsion.0.runTime` values based on the presense of non-zero values for `propulsion.0.revolutions`.
-The plugin then allows you to retrieve run histories of the device using its WebApp user interfaces.
+The plugin then allows you to retrieve run histories of the device using its WebApp user interface.
 You can also programatically retrieve run history using a Json API.

 ## How it works